jbernst/Whole_Genome_Systematics_CVOS/README.md

 * To determine support for the species vs. alternative topologies at a site-by-site and genomic window basis using our whole genomes, we performed site likehood analysis in `IQTREE2` and then used [custom scripts](Site-Likelihood-Analysis/SSL.md) for further analysis and visualization.

 ### Analysis of Tree Space and Tree Distances
 * Two methods were used for identifying similarity of trees in tree space.
-We used the TreeSpace and Probabilistic Species Tree Distances (PSTD) R packages for our gene (10 kb) and coalescent trees, respectively, using [custom R scripts](TreeSpace-Analysis).
+We used the [TreeSpace](https://github.com/thibautjombart/treespace) and Probabilistic Species Tree Distances ([PSTDistanceR](https://github.com/radamsRHA/PSTDistanceR)) R packages for our gene (10 kb) and coalescent trees, respectively, using [custom R scripts](TreeSpace-Analysis).
 This directory also contains input files needed for the R code.